Aryan-cell112/UI-UX-task-Aryan/README.md

 # UI-UX-task-Aryan
-in this repository we have completed our mid assessement
+In this repository we have completed our mid assessement Team members - Aryan , Aniket